"Silent Cities" Revisited

 St. Sever Cemetery

-Not an identical match by no means but still in place down the central driveway is the French memorial and wall.
+Not an identical match by any means but still in place down the central driveway is the French memorial and wall.
 Interestingly, the graves appear to be closer to the path in the original image.
 Judging by the position of the trees in that image, it appears that the grassed area was extended onto the driveway and bushes planted as a border.

 St. Sever Cemetery Extension